 domain.com. domain.
 Often, you’ll see this replaced with

 @, which is just a placeholder that substitutes the contents of the

 IN SOA: The “IN” portion means internet (and will be present in many records).
 The SOA is the indicator that this is a Start of Authority record.

-ns1.domain.com.: This defines the primary master name server for this domain.
-Name servers can either be master or slaves, and if dynamic DNS is configured one server needs to be a "primary master", which goes here.
-If you haven't configured dynamic DNS, then this is just one of your master name servers.
+ns1.domain.com.: This defines the primary name server for this domain.
+Name servers can either be primary or secondary, and if dynamic DNS is configured one server needs to be a “primary”, which goes here.
+If you haven’t configured dynamic DNS, then this is just one of your primary name servers.

 3h: This is the refresh interval for the zone.
-This is the amount of time that the slave will wait before polling the master for zone file changes.
+This is the amount of time that the secondary will wait before polling the primary for zone file changes.

 30m: This is the retry interval for this zone.
-If the slave cannot connect to the master when the refresh period is up, it will wait this amount of time and retry to poll the master.
+If the secondary cannot connect to the primary when the refresh period is up, it will wait this amount of time and retry to poll the primary.

 3w: This is the expiry period.
-If a slave name server has not been able to contact the master for this amount of time, it no longer returns responses as an authoritative source for this zone.
+If a secondary name server has not been able to contact the primary for this amount of time, it no longer returns responses as an authoritative source for this zone.

 1h: This is the amount of time that the name server will cache a name error if it cannot find the requested name in this file.